ConquestSolutions/Conquest-Extensions/GetStartedBasics/README.md

 ###1.
 Basic Code Samples
 IronPython basics to get you started with how the language works in the context of Conquest Extensions.

 ###2.
-Lists
+Data Objects
-How to create and handle basic lists.
+How to create and handle basic lists and key/value dictionaries.

 ###3.
-Error Handling
+Message Boxes and Error Handling
-How to handle errors in Conquest Extensions - both intentional and unintentional.
+Creating a message box to notify the user as well as how to handle errors in Conquest Extensions.

 ###4.
-Validate Field
+Validating Data on the Client
-Validate a field to make sure it exists.
+Validate data on the client before it is saved to the server.
 Useful if you wish to make sure something is entered before someone submits a request or similar.

 ###5.
-MessageBox Yes/No Dialogue
+Popup with Yes/No option
 Generates a yes/no dialogue.
 Useful if you wish to confirm a user would like to do something before they do it.

 ###6.
 Create A User Interface Button